-97. Domestic law and the contract.
+- 3.97.
+Domestic law and the contract.
 In several States, domestic legislation regulates supply chain relations and protects farmers' rights.
-International guidance is also available on addressing land, labour and other issues in agricultural supply chains.33 Contracts also influence the terms of any supply chain relations.
+International guidance is also available on addressing land, labour and other issues in agricultural supply chains.
+13 Contracts also influence the terms of any supply chain relations.
 Multiple contracts will be at stake beyond the agreement between the investor and the grantor.
 In many cases, this will include direct contracts between the investor and individual farmers or farmer cooperatives - though more informal arrangements are also common.
-The different contracts are interrelated and need to be considered in integrated terms; but this guide focuses on the provisions of the investor-grantor agreement.34

-98. Encouraging an outgrower scheme.
-Depending on the situation, the contract between the investor and the grantor can encourage or even require the investor to develop contractual arrangements with small-scale rural producers.
+The different contracts are interrelated and need to be considered in integrated terms; but this guide focuses on the provisions of the investor-grantor agreement.14 - 3.98.
+Encouraging an outgrower scheme.
+Depending on the situation, the contract between the investor and the grantor can encourage or even require the investor to develop contractual arrangements with smallscale rural producers.
 The parties must avoid that outgrower schemes end up being imposed on unwilling producers, however.
-Any mandatory contractual provisions should be grounded not only in the project's feasibility study but also in community consultation and, where relevant, FPIC (see Chapter 2.IV.A.2(b)).35

-99. Assessing investment models.
-Depending on the context and applicable legal frameworks, for example, a Memorandum of Understanding authorising the investor to carry out a feasibility study could require the study to assess investment models that involve collaboration with small-scale rural producers, based on consultation and, where relevant, consent of legitimate tenure rights holders and small-scale agricultural producers; data from the study may then be used to inform the negotiation of the investor-grantor contract.

-100. Contractual requirements regarding outgrowers.
+Any mandatory contractual provisions should be grounded not only in the project's feasibility study but also in community consultation and, where relevant, FPIC (see Chapter 2.IV.A.2(b)).15 - 3.99.
+Assessing investment models.
+Depending on the context and applicable legal frameworks, for example, a Memorandum of Understanding authorising the investor to carry out a feasibility study could require the study to assess investment models that involve collaboration with small-scale rural producers, based on consultation and, where relevant, consent of legitimate tenure rights holders and small-scale agricultural producers; data from the study may then be used to inform the negotiation of the investorgrantor contract. - 3.100.
+Contractual requirements regarding outgrowers.
 Where an outgrower scheme responds to local demand, this contract may require, in mandatory terms, that the investor develops such a scheme according to certain specifications and timelines, specifying that the implementation of these provisions must also be based on consultation with affected communities.
 The investor-grantor contract can also facilitate access to opportunities in the outgrower scheme for specific groups, such as women and youths.
-Where the contract requires the investor to set up an outgrower scheme, it should also identify monitoring arrangements and sanctions for non-compliance - for example, by clarifying that failure to develop the outgrower scheme according to specification would constitute a material breach of the contract and a ground for contract termination.36

-101. Minimum parameters.
-Acknowledging the asymmetries in negotiation power than may exist between the investor and small-scale rural producers, and to mitigate the risk of unfair arrangements, the investor-grantor contract should also set minimum parameters with which any subsequent investor-farmer
+Where the contract requires the investor to set up an outgrower scheme, it should also identify monitoring arrangements and sanctions for non-compliance - for example, by clarifying that failure to develop the outgrower scheme according to specification would constitute a material breach of the contract and a ground for contract termination. - 3.101.
+Minimum parameters.
+Acknowledging the asymmetries in negotiation power than may exist between the investor and small-scale rural producers, and to mitigate the risk of unfair arrangements, the investorgrantor contract should also set minimum parameters with which any subsequent investor-farmer agreements should comply.
+Besides establishing a floor for the content of farming agreements, this approach provides the grantor with a contractually defined role in monitoring and enforcing compliance - an important consideration given that it is often difficult for farmers to legally enforce their farming agreements. - 3.102.
+Key aspects to be addressed.
+Key parameters for the investor-grantor contract to establish include the obligation to purchase produce from farmers up to specified production levels, subject to quality standards generally considered to be reasonable within the industry; investor obligations to provide training and capacity support for the farmers, and related modalities and timelines; standards of quality applicable to the inputs (e.g. seeds, agro-chemicals) supplied by the investor; and the price of produce purchased from local farmers, based on minimum internationally pegged reference prices, and of inputs the farmers purchase from the investor.

-36 Ghana Commercial Agriculture Project, Model Commercial Agriculture Lease Agreement (2015), https://gcap.org.gh/wp-content/uploads/2017/04/Model-Commercial-Agriculture-Lease-Agreement-2.pdf.

-31 On contract farming contracts, see UNIDROIT/FAO/IFAD Legal Guide on Contract Farming (2015), http://www.fao.org/3/a-i4756e.pdf.

-32 IIED, Foreign Investment, Law and Sustainable Development: A Handbook on Agriculture and Extractive Industries (International Institute for Environment and Development, 2016, 2nd Ed), http://pubs.iied.org/12587IIED/.

-33 E.g. OECD/FAO Guide on Responsible Agricultural Supply Chains.
+13 E.g. OECD, FAO.
+2016.
+Guidance on Responsible Agricultural Supply Chains.